WLOS: Ownership changes

 In 1984, Wometco was taken private in a leveraged buyout by Kohlberg Kravis Roberts (KKR).
 As part of this transaction, WLOS-FM was sold to WISE and became WRLX-FM and later WKSF.
 KKR struggled with the station, in part because ABC sank to third in the national ratings.
 It set revenue goals that were so unreachable that the entire WLOS-TV sales force turned over.

 AnchorMedia, associated with the Robert M. Bass Group, acquired WLOS-TV for $50 million in 1987 after two attempts had been made in the preceding year to purchase the station from KKR.
 Anchor was a rapidly growing group in radio, having acquired stations in Dallas, Las Vegas, and Albuquerque, but WLOS-TV marked its first television station property.
-It also was something of a consolation prize; Anchor had also bid on WTVJ in Miami only to be outmuscled at the last minute by a bid from General Electric and NBC.
+Anchor had also bid on WTVJ in Miami only to be beaten at the last minute by a bid from General Electric and NBC.

 During AnchorMedia's ownership, the company attempted to acquire WAXA, the former WAIM-TV, in Anderson; the company proposed to simulcast WLOS on channel 40 for the benefit of viewers in the southern portion of the market who could not receive the Asheville station.
 The FCC denied an outright sale, citing the stations' overlapping coverage areas, but AnchorMedia continued to negotiate a simulcast agreement with WAXA's existing ownership.
 It also won a victory in federal appeals court, which ordered the FCC to reconsider its denial of the WAXA purchase.
 WLOS produced a limited amount of South Carolina-specific programming for air on channel 40, including a public affairs program, Viewpoint 40, and a 6 p.m. newscast using the resources of the Anderson Independent-Mail newspaper.

 In 1994, Continental Broadcasting—the former AnchorMedia—was purchased by River City Broadcasting, a St. Louis-based owner of television and radio properties.
 The three ABC affiliates owned by Anchor represented River City's first major network affiliates.
 River City spun WAXA out as a separately programmed independent station, WFBC-TV, in September 1995.
 WFBC-TV later became The WB affiliate WBSC-TV in 1999 and MyNetworkTV affiliate WMYA-TV in 2006.